What do I do if I cannot connect an ECS instance to a Redis instance?

 • The whitelist is incorrectly configured or no whitelist is configured.
 For more information, see Step 4: Check the whitelist.

-• The outbound access rule of the security group of the ECS instance may block traffic on the service port of ApsaraDB for Redis.
+• The outbound access rule of the security group of the ECS instance may block traffic on the service port of Redis.

-Check whether the ECS security group has an outbound rule whose protocol type is TCP and whether the rule blocks traffic to the service port of ApsaraDB for Redis.
-The default port is 6379.
-If yes, allow access to the ApsaraDB for Redis instance over the port.
+Check whether the ECS security group has an outbound rule whose protocol type is TCP and whether the rule blocks traffic to the service port of Redis.
+The default port number is 6379.
+If yes, allow access to the Redis instance over the port.
 For more information, see Add a security group rule.

-If the connection still fails, see Use the telnet command to check the connection to the service port of ApsaraDB for Redis.
+If the connection still fails, see How do I use the telnet command to test connectivity to the port used by Tair?

 Step 4: Check the whitelist